 With Robinson the biggest addition to the lineup, the Dodgers captured the National League pennant.
 In the World Series, Jackie and his teammates lost to the powerful Yankees in a thrilling seven-game classic.
-The 1947 season was the first in which the full membership of the Baseball Writers Association of America selected a Rookie of the Year, and Robinson beat out twenty-one-game-winner Larry Jansen of the New York Giants for the award.
+The 1947 season was the first in which the full membership of the Baseball Writers Association of America selected a Rookie of the Year, and Robinson beat out 21-game winner Larry Jansen of the New York Giants for the award.
 In the National League Most Valuable Player voting, he finished fifth.
 At season's end, Dixie Walker admitted that "(Robinson) is everything Branch Rickey said he was when he came up from Montreal."13

 The integration of major-league baseball proceeded without critical incident.
 Though Robinson was scorned by some of his teammates, was harassed by enemy bench jockeys, and received a steady diet of fastballs close to his head; he faithfully abided by his promise to Rickey to turn the other cheek.
 Even when veteran outfielder Enos "Country" Slaughter of the Cardinals appeared to deliberately try to maim him with his spikes in an August 20 game at Ebbets Field, Jackie didn't retaliate.

 In fact, baseball's "Great Experiment" was a huge success.
-Despite the concerns of the owners, integration proved to be a financial windfall for Major League Baseball.
+Despite the concerns of the owners, integration proved to be a financial windfall for major-league baseball.
 Robinson and the Dodgers eclipsed the home attendance record they had set the previous year.
 They also broke single-game attendance records in every National League ballpark they played in during the 1947 season, with the exception of Cincinnati's Crosley Field, where the attendance record for the first major-league night game held up.
 Near the end of the season, Jackie was feted by fans with a day in his honor.
 At year's end, he finished runner-up to crooner Bing Crosby in a national popularity poll.

 Before the 1948 season, Eddie Stanky was swapped to the Boston Braves to open up the Dodgers' second-base slot for Robinson.
 Jackie reported to camp out of shape and got off to a poor start.
-He was shifted back to first base for thirty games while utilityman Eddie Miksis manned second for the Dodgers.
+He was shifted back to first base for 30 games while utilityman Eddie Miksis manned second for the Dodgers.
 Eventually, Gil Hodges emerged as the club's regular first baseman, and Robinson returned to second.
 He finished strong at the plate, ending the year with a .296 batting mark and leading the league's regular second basemen in fielding percentage.
 Spending more time in the power spots in the batting order, he drove in 85 runs, tops on the disappointing third-place squad.

 In 1949, Robinson enjoyed the best season of his career, establishing career highs in games played, hits, batting average, slugging, runs batted in, and stolen bases as the Dodgers captured the National League pennant by a single game.
-He won the batting title with a .342 mark and his major-league-leading thirty-seven steals were the highest total in the National League in nineteen years.
+He won the batting title with a .342 mark and his major-league-leading 37 steals were the highest total in the National League in 19 years.
 He finished second in the league in runs batted in (124), hits (203), and on-base percentage (.432), and third in slugging average (.528), runs scored (122), doubles (38), and triples (12).
 His efforts were rewarded with his selection as the National League Most Valuable Player.

 Robinson enjoyed two more superb seasons in 1950 and 1951, batting .328 and .338 and finishing second and third respectively in the batting race.
 Both years the Dodgers lost the pennant on the last day of the season, although Jackie's heroics kept them in the hunt until the bitter end.
 In 1951, his spectacular play forced the playoff with the Giants that would be decided by Bobby Thomson's momentous home run.
-In the final regular-season contest against the Phillies, Robinson prevented the winning run from scoring in the ninth inning with a sensational diving catch, and blasted a game-winning homer in the fourteenth inning.
+In the final regular-season contest against the Phillies, Robinson prevented the winning run from scoring in the ninth inning with a sensational diving catch, and blasted a game-winning homer in the 14th inning.

-The Dodgers returned to the top of the National League standings in 1952 as Robinson hit .308, scored 104 runs, stole twenty-four bases, and belted nineteen homers.
+The Dodgers returned to the top of the National League standings in 1952 as Robinson hit .308, scored 104 runs, stole 24 bases, and belted 19 homers.
 During the 1953 season, Jackie Robinson may have had his finest moment.
 He had worked hard to develop into a fine defensive second baseman.
 In 1951 he led National League second sackers in fielding and double plays, and had repeated as the double-play leader in 1952.
 But the Dodgers had a young black second baseman in their system, Jim Gilliam, who was ready for the big time.

 The 1954 campaign was Robinson's last good season.
 Again shuttling between left field and third base, he batted .311, but age and accumulated injuries were starting to catch up with him.
-He stole only seven bases and missed thirty games.
+He stole only seven bases and missed 30 games.

 In 1955, the year the Brooklyn Dodgers captured their first world championship, Robinson had the worst season statistically of his outstanding career.
 Sharing third base with light-hitting Don Hoak, he appeared in the field in fewer than 100 games and batted only .256.
 In the Dodgers' epic World Series victory, Robinson was at third base for six of the seven contests and though he hit poorly, he scored five times, including his shocking Game One steal of home.

 Jackie rallied to hit .275 in 1956, his final season, while sharing third base with newly acquired Randy Jackson and occasionally filling in at second.
-Though a mere shadow of his former self, the thirty-seven-year-old veteran was still a force at the plate and on the basepaths.
+Though a mere shadow of his former self, the 37-year-old veteran was still a force at the plate and on the basepaths.
 In the Dodgers' seven-game World Series loss to the Yankees, Jackie drew five walks, scored five times, and blasted a home run.
 He struck out in his last professional at-bat, but fittingly he went down fighting.
 Yankees catcher Yogi Berra had to throw him out at first base after dropping the third strike.

 Jackie's last years with the Dodgers had not been harmonious.
 He disliked both manager Walt Alston and owner Walter O'Malley, whose power play forced Branch Rickey out of the Brooklyn front office in 1950.
 Though the Dodgers had captured the 1956 pennant, the once dominating nucleus was growing old.
 Robinson himself was no longer a top performer on the field and had become increasingly outspoken on racial issues both inside and outside of baseball.
 The Dodgers brass was hoping he'd step down gracefully, but Jackie refused to announce his retirement.
 Finally the club forced his hand by swapping him to the New York Giants on December 13, 1956, for journeyman hurler Dick Littlefield and $30,000 in cash.